shivashant25/Power-platform-Copilot/Instructions/Labs/LAB-05.md

 ## Task-02: Add an owner to a cloud flow.

+In this task, you'll add an owner to a cloud flow in Power Automate.
+You'll access the flow's settings and use the sharing options to assign ownership to a new user or group.
+This process ensures that the designated owner has full control over the flow, including the ability to manage, edit, and configure it as needed.

 1. Adding an owner to a cloud flow is the most common way to share a cloud flow.
 Any owner of a cloud flow can perform these actions:

 2. View the **run history**.